jedi-studio/verse.db/SECURITY.md

 We take security seriously and conduct regular code reviews to identify and fix potential security vulnerabilities in our codebase.
 However, if you come across any security concerns or have suggestions, feel free to contact us.

-Thank you for using the `jsonverse` package.
+Thank you for using the `verse.db` package.
 Your security is our priority.